 To further illustrate, the average American electric bill is about $110 a month, with roughly 56 percent going to heating and cooling and another 15 percent to lighting, according to the U.S. Department of Energy.

-By using home automation to control energy consumption, your electric bill can be cut by as much as 15 percent.
+By using home automation and smart home devices to control energy consumption, your electric bill can be cut by as much as 15 percent.
 That combined with the homeowners’ insurance savings, can help defray the cost of an alarm system—and may save you up to $1,352 a year—and in the end, may even pay for itself.